-You will likely be charged with fraud as a reason to deport you and be put in removal proceedings.
+You will likely be charged with fraud as a reason to deport you and be put into removal proceedings, meaning you will need to appear before an immigration judge, with a government attorney also in the courtroom, arguing that you should be deported.
 Even if your I-360 petition is denied based on a reason other than fraud, the USCIS can still charge you with fraud.

-If you are concerned that you made a mistake on your application, it's best to ask USCIS for an opportunity to explain the mistake.
-You can make this request either of the USCIS officer who conducts your in-person, (adjustment of status) interview or by submitting additional documents by mail.
+If you are concerned that you made a mistake on your application, it's best to ask USCIS for an opportunity to explain this.
+You can make this request either of the USCIS officer who conducts your in-person adjustment of status interview or by submitting additional documents by mail.

 Only if the USCIS officer makes a formal Statement of Finding that you lied will you potentially be put into removal proceedings.